The Top 5 Hypoallergenic Guard Dogs That Are Perfect For Families

 What Are Allergy Free Dogs?

-Before we get into specific breeds that make great hypoallergenic guard dogs for families, let’s talk about what a hypoallergenic dog actually is.
+Before we discuss specific breeds that make great hypoallergenic guard dogs for families, let’s define hypoallergenic dog.

 First and foremost, there is technically no such thing as a hypoallergenic dog.
 That said, some dogs shed less often than others, and some dogs don’t shed (or shed far less often).
 Most people with allergies react to the protein in a pet’s dander.
 The less shedding, the less likely a reaction.